ingadhoc/account-invoicing/account_invoice_move_currency/README.rst

 Account Invoice Move Currency
 =============================

-This module extends the functionality of account invoice to allow save the secondary currency data using the wizard "change"  (introduced in "Account Ux" module)
+This module extends the functionality of account invoice to allow save the secondary currency data using the wizard "change" (introduced in "Account Ux" module).
+The secondary currency is for INFORMATIONAL PURPOSES ONLY, it does not change the amount in currency of the journal entry.

 Installation
 ============